MathijsVanhaverbeke/fastMRI-hybrid-modelling/README.md

 This is done through the commandline, for example:
 - Go to the folder of the desired HNN
 - Activate the correct conda env, listed in the .txt file
-- Run 'micgpu 6 python evaluate_with_vgg_and_mask.py --target-path path1 --predictions-path path2 --challenge multicoil --acceleration 4'
+- Run `python evaluate_with_vgg_and_mask.py --target-path path1 --predictions-path path2 --challenge multicoil --acceleration 4`
 - Change path1 and path2 to the correct paths